fc7/arabxetex/README.md

 	  the commands `\SetAllahWithAlif` and `\SetAllahWithoutAlif`.
   * Fix placement of tanwin fatah
   * Fix handling of end of ayeh symbol in mapping

+*NB* From a user perspective there is no difference between 1.2.0 and 1.2.1.

 ---
 François Charette